supertokens/supertokens-auth-react/examples/with-cli-login/README.md

 The app will start on `http://localhost:3000`

-Then you can start the cli took by running `./startCLI` command which will prompt you to login.
+Then you can start the cli took by running `npm run cli` command which will prompt you to login.

 ## Author